Seteeri/particle/README.md

 # Goals

-* To complete user tasks, efficiently and effectively ("getting $hit done")
-  * In terms of programatic solutions, priority is on lowering human development and response time through adaptability/flexibility over raw performance
-  * C exists where it is needed
 * To remember everything, an extension of the human brain
   * Evernote by Stepan Pachikov
 * To structure a system in such a way that it can be described, explained, and understood as a whole
   * Oberon OS by Niklaus Wirth at ETH Zürich
-* To optimize the planning and direction; collection; processing and exploitation; analysis and production; and dissemination of fused multi-domain information in a time-sensitive environment
-  * Author's professional requirements ;)

 # Inspirations

-* Primary:
+* Childhood:

   * Transformers: Beast Wars, Digimon, Reboot, Tron - bridging the divide between the digital world and reality, users and programs

+* Program (no particular order):

+  * Emacs by RMS
+  * Vim by Bill Joy
+  * Hypercard by Bill Atkinson
-  * The Humane Interface by Jeff Raskin
+  * Excel by MS
-  * LISP discovered by John McCarthy
+  * OpenDoc by Apple
   * Lisp Machines by Xerox PARC and MIT
-  * Presentation Based User Interfaces by E.C.
-Ciccarelli at MIT
-  * Apple Inc.
-    * HyperCard by Bill Atkinson
+  * Singularity by MS
-    * Open Dylan
-    * OpenDoc
-  * Emacs by RMS at MIT
+  * WinFS by MS
-  * Firefox Tree Style Tab addon

-* Programs (in no particular order):
+* User (no particular order):

-  * Compiz 3D effects
-  * Uzbl numbered links for navigation
-  * Unreal Blueprints
-  * Blender Nodes
-  * EagleMode ZUI
-  * Microsoft Excel by MS
-  * Tetris by Alexey Pajitnov
+  * John McCarthy - LISP
+  * Jeff Raskin - "The Humane Interface"
+  * E.C.
+Ciccarelli - "Presentation Based User Interfaces"
-  * Intentional Programming by Charles Simonyi at Microsoft
+  *	Charles Simonyi - "Intentional Programming"

-* Users (in no particular order):

   * Alan Kay
   * Sir Tim Berners-Lee
   * Paul Graham